dimaslanjaka/hexo-renderers/readme.md

 # hexo-renderers
-All in one hexo renderers.
+All in one theme renderers and helpers for hexo.
 Load all hexo renderer engines at once.

 ## Features
 <!-- - use hexo helpers inside post (`full_url`, `url_for`, etc) -->